rsvim/rsvim.github.io/blog/2024-08-29-motivation.md

 - Python is too slow.
 - Other scripts such as lua/vimscript/lisp are not so popular, some new scripts are still too young and not widely used.

-Javascript meets most of the requirements, enterprises/communities spent millions of dollars and tons of engineering hours on engines such as [V8](https://v8.dev/) and [QuickJS](https://bellard.org/quickjs/), which are great solutions to embed into command line.
-But wait, js grammar is bad and chaotic, success actually belongs to the network and browsers industry, not js itself.
-So hope to [support typescript as the first-class citizens, js can play the role of the middle layer under the hood](https://github.com/rsvim/rfc/blob/873cf96ca2ea256c0694e9396816b2ded827d08a/2-JavascriptEngine.md?plain=1#L25).
+Javascript meets most of the requirements, enterprise spent millions of dollars and tons of engineering hours on the [V8](https://v8.dev/) engine, communities also comes up with [QuickJS](https://bellard.org/quickjs/), both are great solutions to embed into command line.
+However, js grammar is bad and chaotic, success actually belongs to the network and browser industry, not js itself.
+So the final target is [scripting with typescript, js can play the role of the middle layer under the hood](https://github.com/rsvim/rfc/blob/873cf96ca2ea256c0694e9396816b2ded827d08a/2-JavascriptEngine.md?plain=1#L25).
 Ts makes up for some shortcomings of js:

 - More elegant and beautiful grammar design.
 - Static type.